guskse/guskse/README.md

 - 🌱 Currently learning JavaScript, nodeJS and React

-- Passionate about Technology&Games🎮, Fitness&Nutrition🏃 and Music🎸
+- Passionate about Technology&Games🎮, Exercise🏃 and Music🎸

 ### My contacts